 In God I have put my trust; I will not be afraid.
-What can man do to me?
-(Psalm 56:9 - 11).
+What can man do to me? (verses 9 to 11).

 Additional info on Biblical Meaning of 56

-The KJV chapters of Numbers 33, Mark 6, Luke 8 and Luke 23 all contain exactly 56 verses.
+The King James Translation chapters of Numbers 33, Mark 6, Luke 8 and Luke 23 all contain exactly 56 verses.

-The book of Habakkuk, one of the minor prophets, has only three chapters and a total number of 56 verses.
+The book of Habakkuk, one of the Minor Prophets, has only three chapters and 56 verses.